micene09/scarlett/docs/guide/why.md

 Speaking with colleagues of mine and digging deeper on the web, me and my team found a list of principles that a rest client library, in our opinion, should absolutely respect.

-### 1. Fully Typed
+### 1. Keep it fully typed

 Of course there was many good Typescript projects out there, but usually in real life complex scenarios, Backend developers in large companies provide implicitly two API contracts, the response for the API you are calling and a generic one for all the domain's API errors.

-With scarlett you have full control over typed body response for both success or error, [checkout this guide](/api/response-object) about the response object type inference.
+With scarlett you have full control over typed body response for both success and error, [checkout this guide](/api/response-object) about the response object type inference.

-### 2. Advanced Throw Mechanism
+### 2. Control the throw mechanism

 Fetch promises only reject with a `TypeError` when a network error occurs, since `4xx` or `5xx` are not network errors you will never have a blocking `throw` error.
 Some libraries had (and still) settings to activate the auto-throw error when the [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) property is `false`...but even today it sounds like "*an all-in or all-out*" choice, this is not enough for a complex web app.